jdferreira/data-processing-book/en/modules/module2.md

 4. Edit the file `module2.py` by creating a new filter `filter2` which selects the pathways where the enzyme Q9Y697 participates.
 If necessary, consult the documentation for the function `str.split` at <https://docs.python.org/2/library/stdtypes.html#str.split>.
+We will implement this funcionality in two steps:

     a.
 Create the new function `filter2`:
     ```python